 Sell your own private label product

 If the concept of a private-label product is new to you, just know that selling your own branded products is a proven route to success on Amazon, and presents an equally good opportunity on Facebook.
-Remember, Facebook Marketplace has over 800 million active users nationwide — a huge pool of potential new customers.
+Remember, Facebook Marketplace has over one billion active users nationwide — a huge pool of potential new customers.

 Advantages of the private label model: